kahlil/frontenddevwiki/README.md

 # Front-End Dev Wiki

-A document wiki in which I collect front-end dev stuffz I want to have easy access to.
+A document wiki in which I collect front-end dev stuffz, to which I want to have easy access to.

 ## JavaScript